Find Your Perfect School

 What Introverts Need To Know About Contributing To The Workplace

 According to Laurie A. Helgoe, author of Introvert Power: Why Your Inner Life Is Your Hidden Strength, “…any environment that consistently leaves you feeling bad about who you are in the wrong environment.”

 In practice, what does this mean?
-If you are an introvert, an industry with an open workspace and makes progress through in-person meetings may leave you feeling run down and not stimulated to do your best work.
+If you are an introvert, an industry with an open workspace and making progress through in-person meetings may leave you feeling run down and not stimulated to do your best work.
 While working can often be challenging, it should not make you miserable.

 The Four Types of Introverted Personalities And Their Behavior

 It’s critical to examine each type of introverted personality.
 There is a large gray area between introverts and extroverts, including four distinct types of introverted personalities, each with its own set of desires.